GluuFederation/docs-casa-prod/docs/source/developer/writing-first.md

 ## Requirements

-Requirements for this task are the same as those listed in the [introductory page](intro-plugin.md#requirements-and-tools) except for LDAP-related stuff which is not required.
+Requirements for this task are the same as those listed in the [introductory page](intro-plugin.md#requirements-and-tools) except for database-related stuff which is not required.
 Additionally, maven will be used as build tool.
 If you don't want to use maven you'll need to investigate how to perform the tasks in the tool of your preference.

 If you skipped ["Introduction to plugin development"](intro-plugin.md) we strongly encourage you to check it now.